Cat A, B, S and N explained

 - Repair your vehicle and sell it for parts

-When you buy back your write-off, you’ll need to send your V5C logbook to your insurer, and then ask the DVLA for a duplicate using the V62 form.
 This is free of charge.
-In the case of a Cat S, you’ll need ot make it clear that your vehicle has been given this label.
+In the case of a Cat S, you’ll need to make it clear that your vehicle has been given this label.
 Even once repaired, you will always have to declare that your car has been Cat S. You’ll see Cat S cars for sale, often with a lower relative valuation than their non-write-off counterparts.

 Does vehicle age affect the write-off category?